ysndr/MSc-Thesis/chapter/evaluation.md

 ##### Other features

-Syntax highlighting and code formatting as well as error tolerance were named as further desireable features of a language server beyond the explicitly targeted features.
+Syntax highlighting and code formatting as well as error tolerance were named as further desirable features of a language server beyond the explicitly targeted features.
 Error tolerance was detailed as the capability of the language server to continue processing and delivering analysis of invalid sources.
 For invalid files a language server should still be able to provide its functionality for the correct parts of the program.